langdonf/skateup/README.md

 [www.skateup.herokuapp.com](https://skateup.herokuapp.com)

 Create an account to host events.
-It's free, and I won't send you spam because I don't know how to do that.
+It's free, and I won't send you spam because I have no reason to do that.

 ## Features